khandokar/mysite/README.md

 As i used the online templete, i created differet component i.e about, blog, contact, education, skills, works and added the relevant content in those.
 I add validation in contact form, add success & failure message.
 In contact form submit, i did a post call to the API enndpoint that i created yesterday, i received the email and data is saved in dynamodb table.

+# 17-01-2024 to 19-01-2024

+I studied on CodeComit, CodeBuid , CodeDeploy, CodePipeline, Aws Beanstalk.
+Tried to understand the concept and how it works.

+# 27-01-2024

+Try to Implement CICD in my personal account.
+Faced some issues and resolved.
+Learned how it work.
+Make is draft copy of blog in word file and keep the necessary screenshot.
+Removed the services i created and configured in my personal account.